*Due to Covid-19, CIS will only be administered electronically (eCIS) only.*

 - To submit an early CIS request, please ask your Department Contact to complete our Special Request form online.

 - Each department must designate at least one staff person (“CIS Contact”) to be responsible for managing CIS on behalf of the department and in accordance with associated policies, deadlines, etc. Departments should notify the CIS Office via email regarding updates to department CIS Contact designations.
 To obtain authorization for the CIS Administrative system, a restricted site utilized to officially request CIS for each department, a CIS Contact must complete the Course Instructor Survey Departmental Contact Training class.
-Registration for this class occurs via UTLearn.

-- Authorized department CIS Contacts are responsible for collecting all necessary information from instructors in a timely fashion in order to successfully manage paper and electronic CIS requests/records by the close of the Official CIS Request Period.
-This includes (but is not limited to) collecting information regarding: Survey form (e.g., B100) and delivery format (paper or electronic) preferences; CIS that must be administered prior to the official CIS Administrative Period ("Early Paper CIS") to accommodate special circumstances; study abroad/Maymester courses (must be paper CIS to accommodate irregular timing of CIS administration); cross-listed courses; team-taught courses; and TA assignments.
-Please be aware that eCIS cannot be administered outside the Official CIS Administration Period, nor does the CIS Office or eCIS system provide students with “receipts” or “proof” of completing CIS to provide another person.
+- Authorized department CIS Contacts are responsible for collecting all necessary information from instructors in a timely fashion in order to successfully manage CIS requests/records before the close of the Official CIS Request Period.
+This includes (but is not limited to) collecting information regarding: Survey form (e.g., B100) and delivery format (ONLY electronic this Summer 2020 semester) preferences; cross-listed courses; team-taught courses; and TA assignments.
+Please be aware that eCIS cannot be administered outside the Official CIS Administration Period, nor does the CIS Office or evaluation system provide students with “receipts” or “proof” of completing CIS.

 Policies pertaining to CIS administrations are found under the “Administering Surveys” section of the university’s CIS policies.

 Provisional Results will be posted on MyCIS starting Monday, December 21, and faculty will have until Wednesday, January 6 to review them before they are posted online for the public.